jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 ## Amateur boxing vs Professional boxing

 It’s important that you know the difference between amateur boxing and professional boxing.
-Something I’ve learned over the years is that the average person (i.e. most people) don’t even know that amateur boxing exists, let alone the difference between “the pros and ammys”.
+Something I’ve learned over the years is that the average person (i.e. most people) doesn’t even know that amateur boxing exists, let alone the difference between “the pros and ammys”.

 > Most people don't know shit about boxing.
 >